AN/MSQ-1

 The AN/MSQ-1 Close Support Control Set, produced by Reeves Instrument Corporation, was a trailer-mounted combination radar/computer/communication system for command guidance of manned aircraft.
 It was developed under a Rome Air Development Center program office (AN/MPS-9 radar & OA-215).
-The system directed aircraft equipped with AN/APS-11A or AN/APW-11 avionics (e.g. B-26 Marauder bombers) and was used during the Korean War for ground-directed bombing.
+The system directed aircraft equipped with AN/APS-11A or AN/APW-11 avionics (e.g. Martin B-26 Marauder bombers) and was used during the Korean War for ground-directed bombing.
 The MSQ-1 was subsequently used for nuclear testing during Operation Teapot, and for aircraft tests such as controlled pinpoint photography using the RB-57A Canberra in 1954.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/MSQ-1" designation represents the first design of an Army-Navy electronic device for ground mobile special combination equipment.
 The JETDS system also now is used to name all Department of Defense electronic systems.

 The set originally had a Reeves Instrument Corporation direct current analog computer.
 It was later modified to use an alternating current computer for the Matador Automatic Radar Control (MARC) to guide MGM-1 Matadors and other unmanned aerial vehicles.
 The MSQ-1 was considered for guidance of the XQ-5 target drone in 1957.

 US Air Force MSQ-1A units were carried aboard the and the to track Lockheed X-17s launched during the Operation Argus nuclear tests.